amacgregor/allanmacgregor/src/pages/articles/2016-06-06-machine-learning-a-simple-neural-network/index.md

 ---
-title: "Machine Learning: A Simple Neural Network"
+title: 'Machine Learning: A Simple Neural Network'
 date: 2016-06-06T08:31:46-04:00
 layout: post
 draft: false
-path: "/posts/a-simple-neural-network"
+path: '/posts/a-simple-neural-network'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Machine Learning"
+  - 'Machine Learning'
-    - "Programming"
+  - 'Programming'
-    - "Neural Networks"
+  - 'Neural Networks'
-    - "Python"
+  - 'Python'
-description: "A simple neural network implementation in python with numpy"
+description: 'A simple neural network implementation in python with numpy'
 ---

 For the last few months I've been slowly getting my head around the concepts of machine learning, artificial intelligence and neural networks.
 The impact that machine learning could potentially have on everyday tasks and the way we develop and interact with applications is incredibly exciting; for that reason I been slowly trying to spend as much of my free time as possible trying to learn this big and complex field.